Fender Play Review

 And when you’re ready, there’s a great selection of skills, styles and songs you can learn to play in the program, too.

 But that’s really where it stops.
-If you want to go beyond the fundamentals of playing guitar and really hone in on skills or styles, you have a limited amount of content in Fender Play vs. other options.
+If you want to go beyond the fundamentals of playing guitar and really hone in on skills or styles, you have a limited amount of content compared to other options.
 The main criticism we have for other online guitar lessons is that there’s just SO MUCH material, it can be overwhelming.

 Bottom line, Fender Play is a GREAT option to start your guitar learning journey.
 But it’s not the best overall, because it’s not the most comprehensive option.